aeden/eventbus/README.markdown

 The puropose of this project is to provide an event bus that can be used from within web browsers via JavaScript as well as from applications in other languages.
 Events are added to the bus using an HTTP end point and then are distributed to attached listeners via WebSockets.

+# Status

+This project is brand new.
+It is NOT production-ready.

+# Design

 ## Frontend

 The front end is HTML and JavaScript.
 It relies solely on events as the mechanism for dealing with input and output.
 For example, a form is filled in an the submit button is pressed.
 This results in an event.
 Events are sent to local listeners to update the UI as well as to a remote event bus for any additional processing.
 When a listener on the remote event bus handles the event it will fire a new event, directed towards the client's event bus (via websockets) where a listener handles the event and updates the UI.
 Browser UI events are translated from the UI event (i.e. button clicked) to an event that is domain-specific (for example "check-domain-availability").